 Improving government services

-In NSW, residents interact with government services daily.
-From driving on our roads to catching the train, visiting a museum or sending children to school, government services need to be seamless, of high quality and accessible to all citizens of NSW.
+We all interact with government services daily, from driving on our roads to catching the train, visiting a museum or sending our children to school.
+Government services need to be easy to use, of high quality and accessible to all.

-In NSW, residents and businesses conduct more than 40 million transactions each year.
+In NSW, residents and businesses conduct more than 40 million transactions with the government each year.

 Listening to the public

-- sharing best-practice between agencies on successful improvements in customer experience.
+- sharing best-practice between agencies to make customer satisfaction central to service delivery.